Acropora loripes: Biology

 The skeleton of Acropora loripes is secreted by the polyps and is covered by a thin layer of tissue.
 When feeding, the polyps protrude from the corallites.
 Each has twelve tentacles, one of which is longer than the others.
 The interior of the polyps opens into a body cavity which interconnects with other polyps through a system of channels called the coenenchyme.
 This is a zooxanthellate species of coral and has symbiotic dinoflagellates living within its tissues.
 These are photosynthetic and provide much of the energy used by the coral.
 In combination with pigments in the tissue, they are responsible for the yellowish-brown colour of the colony.

 Acropora loripes is a hermaphrodite and the different colonies in an area synchronise their breeding activity.
 In the Great Barrier Reef, mature individuals liberate eggs and sperm into the sea five or six days after the full moon in November and December.
 Fertilisation is external and the larvae form part of the plankton until settling on the seabed.
 Here they undergo metamorphosis and new colonies are founded.

 Conservation

 Acropora loripes is threatened more by damage to the reefs where it lives rather than specific threats to this coral.
 Like other members of its genus it is susceptible to bleaching and several coral diseases, and is particularly favoured as part of its diet by the crown-of-thorns starfish which feeds on the external tissue and polyps.
-The IUCN Red List of Threatened Species lists it as being "Near threatened".
+The IUCN Red List of Threatened Species lists it as being an endangered species.